 Once the injection area is defined, push the needle towards the vessel.
 The vessel first retracts.
 Once the needle penetrates, start perfusion.
 The color of the flowing blood changes with perfusion.

-SCOPE: Talent injecting, vessel retracting
+SCOPE: Talent inserting microneedle, vessel retracting

 SCOPE: Needle penetrates, perfusion starts, color of flowing blood changes